MiaNguyen912/cs178-IMDb-movie-reviews-classification--final-project-/README.md

 # IMDB Sentiment Analysis

-(note: this description should be modified regularly to reflect updates for the project)

 This project performs sentiment analysis on the **IMDB movie reviews dataset**.
 Using Natural Language Processing (NLP) techniques, the model classifies movie reviews into **positive** or **negative** sentiment categories based on the text content.

 ## Key Features: